mumuxi15/mumuxi15.github.io/_posts/2018-06-18-rainforest.md

 *Hint: artisanal mine is another word for illegal mine*

-The aim is to generate labels for descrbing the image content and find those labeled artisanal mine.
+The aim is to generate labels for describing the image content and find those labeled artisanal mine.

 #### Build a Neural Network Model